Alfresco/docs-alfresco/federation-services/latest/config/index.md

 * **Connection Timeout**: Set the connection timeout.
 Higher values may be needed when moving large files.

 > **Tip:** INSTALLED AWS CREDENTIALS
-If you leave the Client ID and Client Secret empty, Federation Services will attempt to authenticate with your installed AWS credentials
+If you leave the Client ID and Client Secret empty, Federation Services will attempt to authenticate with your installed AWS credentials.

 **Proxy Information**

 This tab is for if you're connecting through a proxy, and is optional.

 * **Proxy User**: The proxy user to use.
 (Optional)
-* **Proxy Password**: The password for the proxy user. (leave blank if no proxy)
+* **Proxy Password**: The password for the proxy user.
+(Leave blank if there's no proxy)
 * **Proxy Protocol**: The HTTP(S) Protocol to use to connect to the proxy.
-* **Full Proxy Url**: The Proxy Host (leave blank if no proxy).
+* **Full Proxy Url**: The Proxy Host.
+(Leave blank if there's no proxy)
 * **Proxy Port**: The port to connect to on the proxy.
 (Optional)
 * **Proxy Domain**: The Domain for the proxy.
 * **Proxy Workstation**: The workstation to use.